mattpopovich/jekyll-theme-chirpy_old/_posts/2021-08-16-how-to-install-the-safari-lastpass-extension-for-mac.md

 LastPass extension for Safari not showing?
 Safari LastPass extension not working?
 Read on!

+## What is LastPass?
+[LastPass](https://www.lastpass.com/) is a password manager for nearly all operating systems and browsers.
+It is a competitor to [1Password](https://1password.com/), [Keeper](https://www.keepersecurity.com/), [ZOHO](https://www.zoho.com/vault/), etc. The idea is nowadays, with many different accounts for banking, social networks, shopping, and more - it's impossible to create and remember secure passwords for all the different sites that we use.
+Instead, you could remember one long, secure password, which you give to your password manager to then "unlock" all your other passwords.
+All of your other passwords are completely random, very secure, and stored by your password manager.
+This prevents you from having to remember multiple passwords - and eventually forgetting your passwords, as well as the [dangerous tactic of password reuse](https://expertinsights.com/insights/5-reasons-you-should-never-reuse-passwords/)!

+I highly recommend looking into a password manager!

 ## Intro
 Not to spoil the beans or anything... but I just bought a [2020 M1 Mac Mini](https://support.apple.com/kb/SP823?locale=en_US)!
-It should greatly enhance my video production capabilities (coming from a 2014 MacBook Pro which did not have H.265 encoding/decoding via hardware acceleration).
-Excited to see what this M1 chip is capable of and to help give me a better idea if I should get a 2021 16" MacBook Pro with a possible M2 chip in it... possibly being released in September 2021 🤞
+It should greatly enhance my video production capabilities (coming from a [2014 MacBook Pro](https://support.apple.com/kb/SP704?locale=en_US) which did not have H.265 encoding/decoding via hardware acceleration).
+Excited to see what this M1 chip is capable of and to help give me a better idea if I should get a 2021 16" MacBook Pro with a possible M2 chip in it... possibly being released in September 2021 🤞 ([spoiler alert](https://www.apple.com/newsroom/2021/10/apple-unveils-game-changing-macbook-pro/)!!)

-I'm running a fresh install of BigSur and am trying to install various things.
-One that got my hung up for a bit is the Lastpass extension for Safari.
+I'm running a fresh install of Big Sur and am trying to install various things.
+One that got me hung up for a bit is the Lastpass extension for Safari.
 Here's how you should install it:

 ## Installation
 You can basically follow [these instructions](https://support.logmeininc.com/lastpass/help/how-do-i-install-the-safari-app-extension-on-my-mac-lp010097).
 Or, in my own words:
-* If you already have LastPass installed, uninstall it.
+* If you already have LastPass installed, uninstall it - especially if you installed it from the Mac App Store:
   * Drag the LastPass app from /Applications to the trash
   * Empty the trash
 * Go to the LastPass [downloads page](https://lastpass.com/misc_download2.php)